Complying With New Privacy Laws on Your Company’s Website

 If your website is gathering information about how visitors interact with your site, then you are likely using Google Analytics to do so.
 So how does this industry standard tool factor into these new privacy laws?
 As far as I can tell, it doesn’t.

 AB-370 is concerned with “personally identifiable information”.
 I read this as information that would allow a user to be contacted either online or offline – basically through an email address, phone number, or mailing address.
 Google Analytics gathers none of these items.
-As Google states on their privacy page for this service, “Google Analytics collects information anonymously.
+As Google states in their Adapted Privacy Impact Assessment, “Google Analytics collects information anonymously.
 It reports website trends without identifying individual visitors.”

 While I could not find anything that clearly stated that this service complies with AB-370, the information I could find has me convinced that, on its own, Google Analytics does not gather the type of information that AB-370 is focused on.